whot/ratbag-python/README.md

 eventually.
 Some of the motivation is discussed in https://github.com/libratbag/libratbag/issues/1247

-## Setup

-This repository needs the libratbag data files to work, usually in /usr/share/libratbag after installing libratbag.
-Alternatively, symlink to the `data/` directory in the libratbag git tree in the root directory of this repository.

 ## Architecture

 The public API, i.e. the bits to be consumed by various tools is in the